Software

 command prompt that software developers commonly use.
 From here on out, we will use “terminal” to refer to the Unix-style unless clearly and explicitly stated otherwise.

-Note: Windows Linux Subsystem (WSL2, or the older WSL) is preferred over older Git Bash solution below.
+Note: Windows Linux Subsystem (WSL2, or the older WSL) is preferred over older Git Bash solutions.
 It’s faster, more similar to what you’ll see in class and has a more complete set of Unix programs.

 Before trying the suggestions below, try opening the Windows Store (from your start menu) and search for Ubuntu 22.04.
 It will be a free download and installing it “will just work” for most recent versions of Windows 11 on relatively new hardware.